datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 While other boxes may pop up for you to go further on LinkedIn and get your profile set up, this is all you have to do for now.
 You now have a LinkedIn username and account!
 We will now go through similar processes for the other accounts needed in this program.

 The second account you will need will be a Twitter account.
 You may already be familiar with Twitter; however, data scientists tend to use Twitter for work rather than socializing.
 Twitter is a social media platform where users can post and interact with messages.
 These messages are known as tweets.
-Twitter is a great place to learn new things, connect with other data scientists, and to ask/answer questions quickly.
+Twitter is a great place to learn new things, connect with other data scientists, and to ask questions and get answers quickly.

 To get a Twitter account, first type www.twitter.com in the search bar at the top of your Chrome session.